Information requirements according to Art. 13 GDPR

 Customers & Suppliers

-Your personal data will not be transmitted to third parties, as a general rule.
-Any exceptions will apply only to the extent required to fulfil the contractual relationships with you.
-This particularly includes the transfer of data to service providers engaged by us (so-called job processors) or other third parties whose activity is required for contractual performance (e.g. shipping companies or banks).
+We transmit your personal data to third parties only to the extent required to fulfil the contractual relationships with you.
+This particularly includes the transfer of data to service providers engaged by us (so-called job processors) or other third parties whose activity is necessary for contractual performance (with regard to suppliers: logistics service providers, printing company, service providers for canteen & catering, if the case may be architects; with regard to customers: logistics service providers, IT service providers, customer support software providers, sales service providers, payment service providers).
 In the relationship with these third parties, it will be assured that the third parties may only use the transferred data for the aforementioned purposes.

 We use a specialised software vendor for the application process.
 They work for us as a service provider and may also receive knowledge of your personal data in connection with maintaining and updating the systems.
 We have made what is known as a commissioned data processing agreement with this vendor, which ensures that data processing takes place in a lawful manner.